 On January 27, 2005, we entered into an agreement to acquire 100% of the issued and outstanding shares of CQ Systems Ltd., a company organized under the laws of England and Wales ("CQ").
 CQ provides sophisticated accounting and administrative software, along with associated services, to leasing and finance companies located in Europe, Asia and Africa.
-The products include software modules for asset finance, consumer finance, motor finance, general finance and insurance premium finance.
-The modules provide an end-to-end contractual solution - from underwriting, contract administration and accounting, through asset disposal and remarketing.
+The products include software modules for asset finance, consumer finance, motor finance, general finance and solution - from underwriting, contract administration and accounting, through asset disposal and remarketing.
 Customers include notable European companies such as Scania Finance GB, DaimlerChrysler Services, Broadcastle PLC, Bank of Scotland Equipment Finance and Deutsche Leasing Ltd. The acquisition of CQ is subject to certain closing conditions including our receipt of \$2.0 million in funding to pay the cash portion of the purchase price.
+The acquisition closed on February 22, 2005 based on March 31, 2004 financial statements of CQ Systems Ltd. with the payment of approximately \$1.7 million in cash and 675,292 shares of Company common stock based on a \$2.46 per share cost basis.
+Consideration will be adjusted when March 31, 2005 financials are received.
+The final payment of consideration will be made after the completion of CQ's March 31, 2006 fiscal vear end.

 We market our software products worldwide to companies primarily in the automobile finance, leasing and banking industries.
 In February 2003, we successfully implemented our LeaseSoft.CAM for Daimler Chrysler Singapore and received a fee in excess of \$2 million.
-Some of our other customers include: Mercedes Benz Finance - Japan; Yamaha Motors Finance - Australia; Tung-Yang Leasing Company Taiwan; Debis Portfolio Systems - UK; DaimlerChrysler Services Australia; DaimlerChrysler Leasing - Thailand; DaimlerChrysler Services - Korea; UMF Leasing Singapore; and, DaimlerChrysler Services New Zealand.
+Some of our other customers include: Mercedes Benz Finance - Japan; Yamaha Motors Finance - Australia; Tung-Yang Leasing Company Taiwan: Debis Portfolio Systems - UK: DaimlerChrysler Services Australia; DaimlerChrysler Leasing - Thailand; DaimlerChrysler Services - Korea; UMF Leasing Singapore; and, DaimlerChrysler Services New Zealand.
 In addition, NetSol provides offshore development and customized I/T solutions to blue chip customers such as Citibank Pakistan, DCD Holding UK and Habib Allied Bank UK.
 With the acquisition of Altvia Technologies, Inc. (now NetSol USA) in June 2003, we believe we acquired, as clients, some of the most well known higher education and telecommunications associations based on the east coast of the United States.
 We are also a strategic business partner for DaimlerChrysler Services AG, which consists of a group of many companies, including some of the ones referred to above.
-We have recently added a few new customers such as TIG of the United Kingdom, AMF of Australia, Capital Stream from the United States and a few other in the US and Asia.
-Additionally, new strategic relationships were formed with Intel Pakistan and Hyundai IT of Korea
+We have recently added a few new customers such as TIG of the United Kingdom, AMF of Australia, Capital Stream from the United States and a few other in the ${\it US}$ and ${\it Asia}$.
+Additionally, new strategic relationships were formed with Intel Pakistan and Hyundai IT of Korea convertible debentures and shares of common stock underlying warrants which were acquired by the selling stockholders in private placements and, those shares of common stock underlying warrants issued to the placement agent as compensation for services provided to NetSol in the aforementioned private placements, shares of common stock issued to a shareholder as settlement of litigation against NetSol, and shares issued to a selling stockholder who was issued shares in exchange for the settlement of a tax liability owed by our subsidiary located in Pakistan.
+We will not receive any proceeds from sales of our common stock by the selling stockholders.
+For further information about the selling stockholders, see "Selling Stockholders."